Never Cry Wolf: Impact

 Never Cry Wolf was a commercial success in Canada.
 Shortly after its publication, the Canadian Wildlife Service received a deluge of letters from concerned citizens opposing the killing of wolves.
 Though generally well received by the public, Mowat's allusions of the Canadian Wildlife Service as an organisation set out to exterminate wolves was met with anger from Canadian biologists.
 CWS staff members argued that the agency had never demanded the extermination of the wolf, the wolf being recognized as an integral part of the northern ecosystem.
 They further countered that Mowat's remit had not been to find justifications for wolf extermination, but to investigate the relationship between wolves and caribou.
 The locals were actually hunting the caribou, for a sport and a food source.

 As with Mowat's other books, Never Cry Wolf was translated into Russian and published in the Soviet Union.
-The book's message that wolves were harmless mouse-eaters became influential, leading to popular reaction against Soviet wolf-culling efforts.
+The book's fictional message that wolves were harmless mouse-eaters became influential, leading to popular reaction against Soviet wolf-culling efforts.